 Politics courses: approx. €40 per course.

-Here are the links to two spreadsheets of required hard copy textbooks for Fall and Spring that have consistently been selected by faculty.
 Please note: These textbooks may vary based on new editions released or changes made by faculty teaching the course.
 These lists are to be used as a reference for you to have an idea about texts you will be using in Florence.

 In an effort to make textbook purchasing more affordable, we would like you to consider the following points: